 The relief package legislation highlights include $325 billion in business relief, $275 billion for another round of Paycheck Protection Program funding, and an extension of federal unemployment benefits of up to $300 per week.

-President Trump signed the Relief Bill that marks spending for business relief and another round of Paycheck Protection Program (PPP) funding, an extension of federal unemployment benefits and miscellaneous needs, such as $45 billion for transportation services subsidized by the state and Amtrak; $82 billion for schools; $20 billion for vaccine distribution; and $13 billion for food stamps.
+President Trump signed the Consolidated Appropriations Act that marks spending for business relief and another round of Paycheck Protection Program (PPP) funding, an extension of federal unemployment benefits and miscellaneous needs, such as $45 billion for transportation services subsidized by the state and Amtrak; $82 billion for schools; $20 billion for vaccine distribution; and $13 billion for food stamps.

 Similar to the CARES Act, direct stimulus payments will be made up to $600 for individuals and $1,200 for a married couple filing jointly, plus $600 for each dependent child under the age of 17 (no payment is available for an adult-dependent).
 Taxpayers eligible to be claimed as a dependent on another’s return are not eligible to receive a payment.
 Individuals earning between $75,000 and $99,000 receive smaller payments.
 Payments phase out entirely for individuals earning over $99,000 and phase out once adjusted gross income exceeds $150,000 for married couples filing jointly.
 President Trump was holding out on the Relief Package in an attempt to increase the direct stimulus payments to $2,000.

 Unemployment benefits for qualified unemployment recipients would receive an additional $300 of federal benefits for 11 weeks through mid-March 2021.

 Additionally, The Pandemic Unemployment Assistance (PUA) for gig workers, freelancers, independent contractors, self-employed, and certain people affected by the coronavirus will be extended.
 The PUA compensation will continue to provide an additional 13 weeks of payments to those who exhaust their regular state benefits.